Math major and advanced courses FAQ

 Technical note: Yale does not allow transfer credit for courses taken during high school (even college courses).
 You can only transfer college courses that you completed after graduating from high school.

-Yale has a limit of two transfer courses from other universities.
-They may be transferred for graduation credit, for university requirements such as QR, and / or for major credit.
+Courses may be transferred for graduation credit, for university requirements such as QR, and / or for major credit.
 Your College Dean would be the best person to assist with transfer procedures.

 This depends on the situation.
 Typically, we require at least half the courses toward the major to be taken at Yale, but the DUS must decide individually in each case.